Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 Hendersonville's downtown is part of the Main Street Program, the National Trust for Historic Preservation's program to revitalize the nation's central business districts through historic preservation, attention to design, thoughtful recruitment of businesses, and promotion.
 And it shows!

 Since most businesses are along a six-block section of Main Street and its intersecting streets, it's easy to explore.
 Mast General Store (527 North Main) is always a favorite stop.
 On the other end, stop at the Visitor Center (201 South Main) for plenty of information about things to do.
-Don't stress out trying to get one of the free parking spots on Main Street since there's much more parking on the parallel streets one block away.
+As of 2023, Hendersonville has a newly built Downtown Parking Deck, meters, and new regulations for Main Street and side streets.

-Inside the Courthouse is the interesting Henderson County Heritage Museum (1 Historic Courthouse Square), open Wednesday-Sunday.
+The interesting Henderson County Heritage Museum (1 Historic Courthouse Square) is inside the Courthouse, open Wednesday-Sunday.
 Admission is free, so it's definitely a must-stop.
 Be sure to break for some sweets at the old-fashioned McFarlan Bakery, a fixture there since 1930.
-The Curb Farmer's Market has been going strong since 1924, with its selection of baked goods, handmade crafts, jams, etc. on Tuesdays, Thursdays, and Saturdays.
+The Curb Farmer's Market has been going strong since 1924, with its selection of baked goods, handmade crafts, jams, etc., on Tuesdays, Thursdays, and Saturdays.
+The Hendersonville Farmers Market runs weekly on Maple Street from May through October, 8 AM to 1 PM, rain or shine.

 Main Street Stops:

-- Appalachian Pinball Museum (538 N. Main St.): Everyone is a kid again at Appalachian Pinball Museum, where $12 allows you to play all day.
-The museum features more than 70 games, including pinball classics as well arcade and video games.
+• Appalachian Pinball Museum (538 N. Main St.): Everyone is a kid again at Appalachian Pinball Museum, where $12 allows you to play all day.
+The museum features over 70 games, including pinball classics and arcade and video games.
 The oldest pinball machine dates to 1946.
-Enjoy soda, snacks or a beer while you play.
+Enjoy soda, snacks, or a beer while you play.

 Just outside of downtown Hendersonville is a famous angel.
 Author Thomas Wolfe’s first novel was Look Homeward, Angel.
 In the book, there are constant references to an angel statue carved from Italian marble.
 This is the angel Wolfe placed in American literature.
 Thomas Wolfe’s father, W.O.
 Wolfe, sold the statue to the Johnson family to mark the family plot in Oakdale Cemetery.
 The angel is holding a lily in her left hand and extending her right hand upward.
 Oakdale Cemetery is located on US Highway 64 West, just a short distance from downtown.